Long Island Sound Community Impact Fund

 • Projects that enhance community resilience and sustainability.

-• Planning and design that sets the stage for the implementation of water quality projects, eligible habitat restoration projects, and resilience projects.
+• Planning and design that set-the-stage for implementation of water quality projects, eligible habitat restoration projects and resilience projects.

 • Community-based science projects.